jrhazlett/benchmarks_rust_wasm/README.md

 ## Summary of findings

-To answer the above questions: No.
+To answer the above questions: No. (But it doesn't mean WASM isn't viable.
+The processing expense of 'crossing the gap' needs to be understood, to get value out of the changes.)

 WASM *can* overtake JS in performance, *but* using *any* interoperability comes at a fairly substantial expense.
+Any processing gains need to offset those expenses, or there won't be any benefit.

 In tests, each conversion tends to add around 150 ms to execution times.